-On race days, free camping is available at the Taroom Racecourse and Chain Lagoons - 15 km north of Taroom.
-Dawson Jockey Club Cracow Road P: 0417 273 160 E: taroomraces@outlook.com www.taroomraces.com
+On race days, free camping is available at the Taroom Racecourse and Chain Lagoons - 15 km north of Taroom

+Dawson Jockey Club Cracow Road

+E: taroomraces@outlook.com

 Thangool

 Thangool is the home of country horse racing within the Banana Shire.
 The large course and spacious green lawns give an ambience of calm, a contrast to the cut and thrust of colour, suspense and excitement among the spectators, and the jockeys and horses as they stride down the straight towards the winner's post.